Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: AMBER Implementation Results

 \section{AMBER Implementation \& Results}

-The AMBER-3M platform is a 5-link planar bipedal robot, which has four torque controlled BLDC motors connected via harmonic drives to the hip and knee joints.
+The AMBER-3M platform is a 5-link planar bipedal robot, which has four open loop torque controlled BLDC motors connected via harmonic drives to the hip and knee joints.
 The total mass of the robot amounts to \SI{21.6}{\kilo\gram}, approximately \SI{40}{\percent} of which is located in the legs.
 The joint coordinates are given by $\mb q_j\in\mathcal{Q}_j\subset \R^4$, and, due to the planar nature of the robot, the base coordinates are given by $\mb{q}_b = ^\top\in SE(2)$ resulting in a state vector $\mb x \in \mathbb{R}^{14}$.
 The input $\mb u = (\ddot{\mb{q}}_j, \bs\lambda)\in \mathbb{R}^{8}$ contains the joint accelerations and 2D Cartesian contact forces at the point-feet.
+Position and velocity measurements of the four joint angles and the base angle are present and used to estimate the linear base position and velocity.
+No impact measurement was used during the experiments.
 The time discretization in the multiple shooting scheme is set to \SI{15}{\milli\second} and we allow for a maximum of 10 SQP iterations per MPC problem.
-All planning, control, and estimation loops were done on separate threads on an offboard Ryzen 9 5950x CPU @ \SI{3.4}{\giga\hertz}, enabling a consistent nonlinear MPC planning frequency of \SI{100}{\hertz} for all of the experiments.
-Further benchmarks of the maximum obtainable MPC frequency for different horizon lengths can be seen in Table \ref{tab:mpc_freq}.
+All planning, control, and estimation loops were done on separate threads on an offboard Ryzen 9 5950x CPU @ \SI{3.4}{\giga\hertz}.
+Benchmarks of the maximum obtainable MPC frequency for different horizon lengths can be seen in Table \ref{tab:mpc_freq}.
+To isolate how the system's behavior depends on horizon length, all experiments were conducted with a consistent MPC frequency of \SI{100}{\hertz}.